mhingston/keystone-cli/README.md

 - `shell`: Run arbitrary shell commands.
 - `llm`: Prompt an agent and get structured or unstructured responses.
 Supports `outputSchema` (JSON Schema) for structured output.
   - `allowClarification`: Boolean (default `false`).
 If `true`, allows the LLM to ask clarifying questions back to the user or suspend the workflow if no human is available.
+  - `allowedHandoffs`: Optional list of agent names that can be transferred to via `transfer_to_agent`.
   - `maxIterations`: Number (default `10`).
 Maximum number of tool-calling loops allowed for the agent.
   - `maxMessageHistory`: Number (default `50`).
 Max messages to retain in history before truncation/summary.
   - `contextStrategy`: `'truncate'|'summary'|'auto'` (default `truncate`).
 Summarizes older history into a system message when limits are exceeded.